Hypergeometric Distribution Calculator

 As you can see, there are lots of formulae related to the hypergeometric distribution that are not so trivial to evaluate.
 Fortunately, there's our hypergeometric distribution calculator! 😁 Let's explain how to use it before we move on to an example of the hypergeometric distribution.

-4. Go to the advanced mode if you want to have the variance and mean of your hypergeometric distribution shown.
+At the very bottom of the calculator, you will find the variance and mean of your hypergeometric distribution shown.

 Example of the hypergeometric distribution